danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 | {{?RFC2633}} | RECOMMENDS signed attributes |
 {: title="RFCs using id-data"}

 An RFC requiring or forbidding signed attributes does not necessarily mean that a verifier will enforce this requirement when verifying, their CMS implementation may simply process the message whether or not signed attributes are present.
-If one of the signed attributes is necessary for the verifier to successfully verify the signature or to successfully process the CMS data then the attack will not apply.
+If one of the signed attributes is necessary for the verifier to successfully verify the signature or to successfully process the CMS data then the attack will not apply; at least not when assuming the signer is well-behaved and always signs with signed attributes present in accordance with the applicable specification.

 ## RFC 8894 Simple Certificate Enrolment Protocol